The Apprentice television show – a battle between contestants’ wit, flair and business acumen.

 But are these role models representing the best of British business and the current wave of innovation that’s sweeping across the business world?

 At Social Enterprise UK, we think not.

-That's why we've launched ‘The Social Apprentice’ campaign, to highlight the omission of social enterprises and social entrepreneurs from mainstream media, and call for a new version of 'The Apprentice', to help tell their stories.
+That's in June 2013 we launched ‘The Social Apprentice’ campaign, to highlight the omission of social enterprises and social entrepreneurs from mainstream media, and call for a new version of 'The Apprentice', to help tell their stories.

 1. Encourage the BBC to commission programmes that showcase the work of social entrepreneurs and social enterprises - people and organisations using business to create social change

 2. Engage with production companies interested in developing programmes that focus on social enterprises that are transforming business practices and challenging social problems